 Where limitations in the methodologies and data have been identified, the Investment Manager seeks to mitigate these through governance and oversight.
 Whilst, as with financial data, it is impossible to completely eliminate the risk of impact of an external data vendor error, the Investment Manager does conduct its own reviews and challenges where it believes investments have been misclassified.
-Where the methodologies and/or data are insufficient post mitigation to evidence that an investment is in compliance with the promoted characteristics, such investment may only be purchased if it is suitable for inclusion as an "Other" investment, and the Investment Manager will continue to consider what further information can be obtained through additional research.
+Where the methodologies and/or data are insufficient post mitigation to establish that an investment is a sustainable investment in pursuit of the sustainable investment objective, such investment may not be purchased.